Xolof/oresund-angling/README.md

 `cp config/database_sample.php config/database.php`

 Edit `config/database.php` with your details.
+Change to the correct database name, user name and password.